Who majors in IdLS?

 Can I do Humanities and Social Sciences as well as Math/Science/Technology?

-You will not be able to do both Humanities and Social Sciences and Math/Science/Technology since this is a specific area of concentration you must take six upper level courses in the area of your concentration in order to complete your IdLS requirement.
+If you are already a matriculated JMU student, you will not be able to do both Humanities and Social Sciences and Math/Science/Technology.
+Each is a specific area of concentration which you must take six upper level courses in the area of your concentration in order to complete your IdLS requirement.

 I am trying to enroll in a GSCI course and I am getting a messaging saying I do not meet the pre-requisite, why it this?